Skip to content

 • Better manage stress and anxiety by releasing endorphins.

-4. Re-educate your perineum
+4. Rehabilitate your perineum

 Too often neglected, perineal rehabilitation is essential after childbirth to prevent: